Routine to ritual- how to create a lasting practice that helps you to shine

 Harnessing the power of yoga for women

-The life force energy is considered the creative force in yoga ( called Shakti ), the energy that brings all things into physical form.
+The feminine life force energy is considered the creative force in yoga philosophy, the energy that brings all things into physical form.

-This energy is radiant and powerful, it is not passive but active and creative.
+This energy is radiant and powerful, it is active and creative as well as receptive and nurturing.

 Continue Reading...